...or how to move a website to a new host without problems.

 Enter the NEW nameservers of the new host i.e. the destination host of your transferred site and Save.

-You will know need to wait anything from 2 to 48 hours for these settings to propagate throughout all of the nameservers across the world (so don't kill your old website for now).
+You will now need to wait from 2 up to 48 hours for these settings to propagate throughout all of the nameservers across the world (so don't switch of your old website for now).

 To confirm whether the DNS has updated, you can check using this service here - which tells you exactly which locations around the world have updated to the new settings or not.